dfinity/motoko/doc/md/canister-maintenance/orthogonal-persistence/enhanced.md

 Remarks:
 * When receiving the `dfx` error "The request timed out." during explicit stabilization, upgrade, or destabilization, one can simply repeat the call until it completes.
-* Steps 3 (explicit destabilization) may not be needed if the corresponding operation fits into the upgrade message.
+* Step 3 (explicit destabilization) may not be needed if the corresponding operation fits into the upgrade message.

 ### Old stable memory
 The old stable memory remains equally accessible as secondary (legacy) memory with the new support.
 Therefore, stable regions can be combined with orthogonal persistence.